WarutaShinken/arch-guide/content/install/index.md

 The output should look something like this (the `Good signature from <developer name and email>` line is the important part):
 ```
 gpg: assuming signed data in 'archlinux-<version>-x86_64.iso'
-gpg: Signature made <date and time with your timezone>
+gpg: Signature made <date and time in your timezone>
 gpg:                using <algorithm> key <hexadecimal key fingerprint>
 gpg:                issuer "<developer email>"
 gpg: <path to trustdb.gpg>: trustdb created